 Especially during this challenging time—stick to your moral compass, and you’ll improve your chances of attracting people, opportunities and businesses that are the best match for your future.

-If you’d like to explore your core values, I recommend completing this exercise I use with my clients, adapted from Dr. Beverly Chiodo’s work.
+If you’d like to explore your core values, connect with me and I’ll send an activity I use with my clients.
 Then you’ll have no excuse not to let them be your guide.

 “Intuition can only happen in the moment.
 Stay present.
 Let go of the future,” says Elizabeth Gilbert, author of Eat, Pray, Love, about dealing with overwhelm due to COVID-19.

 If I had to pick one thing that has helped me succeed as an entrepreneur and survive personal and professional crises, it’s what Gilbert says.
 I’ve had to learn to not let my mind slip back into the past or skip ahead to the future.

 But I have to work—every single day—at keeping my thoughts in the moment.

 I believe we were created to handle only one day at a time.
 Once we start ruminating about why our company cut our salary or what we could have done differently to avoid being laid off, we become helpless.
 As soon as we try to predict when we can work with our team again or how long it will take to find a new job, we get stuck.